youhengzhou/Risk-Game-Project/README.md

 For the road ahead, we hope to increase elements of userfriendliness, and flesh out the army placement and troop placement phase of the game.

 Known Bugs:
-the game still cannot finish because we cannot redraft troops from territory to territory
+the game still cannot finish because we cannot redraft troops, and move troops from territory to territory